 - Stay Engaged – You can’t simple declare you are friends with someone and assume that is enough.
 You have to show up and play a role in their lives.
 Good friends are there in good times and in bad and you need to be engaged and active enough in the other person’s life to know which they may be going through right now.
 And no, waiting for them to post about their mood, a bad day at work or some other “life status” update on social media and then reaching out to them doesn’t count.

 - Share New Adventures – Experience bonds you.
 Whether it’s trying horseback riding, planning a weekend getaway to drink wine in Napa, Valley or simply going on a long hike, activity is one of the single biggest things you can do to build and grow a friendship.
-New adventures give you time away from the chaos of normal life and allow you and your friend to get away and share in a life experience.
-And if that experience is memorable enough it will be an anchor point for many great stories and memories for years to come.
+New adventures give you and your friend time away from the chaos of normal life and make experiences together.
+And if that experience is memorable enough it will be an anchor for many great stories for years to come.

 - Be The Best Friend You Can Possibly Be – There is a line in country singer Tim McGraw’s song “Live Like You Were Dying” that says, “Be the kind a friend a friend would like to have” that pretty much sums this one up.
-Be “that person” for your friend.
+Why can’t you be “that person” for your friend?
 Be your friend’s greatest champion, supporter and #1 fan.
 Be there for them in every conceivable way to shine light on them when they need it, pick them up when they get knocked down, be their shoulder to cry on when things don’t go well and give them space to allow them to be who they really are without judgement.
-Be the kind of a friend you would like to have and you will lay the foundation for that other person to be just that.
+And be the kind of a friend you would like to have and you will lay the foundation for that other person to be just that.

 So, how good a friend are you?
-Are you putting in the necessary steps to really build true and lasting friendships in your life or are you just going through the bare minimum motions.
-It might be a good time to really look at who your true friends are and just how much more effort you need to invest in order to keep them that way.
+Are you putting in the necessary steps to really build true and lasting friendships in your life?
+Or are you just going through the bare minimum motions.
+It might be a good time to really look at who your true friends are.
+Then just how much more effort you need to invest in order to keep them that way.

 P.S.
 For all of my friends reading this, I know, I will try harder myself!